darcher-figo/boilerplate/README.md

 Here you should say what actually happens when you execute the code above.

-<br /><tr><td colspan="6">

 ## Developing

 ### Built With

 List main libraries, frameworks used including versions (React, Angular etc...)

 ### Prerequisites

 What is needed to set up the dev environment.
 For instance, global dependencies or any other tools. include download links.

 ### Setting up Dev

 Here's a brief intro about what a developer must do in order to start developing the project further:

 ```shell
 git clone https://github.com/your/your-project.git